1. How are assessments calculated for the insurance sector?

 4. My company is no longer in business.
 Can the invoice be prorated?

-If your company was still in business on or before January 31, 2020, you are required to pay an assessment for the period April 1, 2020 to March 31, 2021.
+If your company was in business before January 31, 2021, you are required to pay an assessment for the period April 1, 2021 to March 31, 2022.
 Your invoice will not be pro-rated.

 5. How do I update my contact information?